todanh2706/ML_Lab01_CarPrice/README.md

-# ML_Lab1_SalaryPrediction
+# ML_Lab1_CarPrive
-A Data Science project about applying Machine Learning models (Linear Regression) to predict the salary of someone
+A Data Science project about applying Machine Learning models (Linear Regression and its variants) to predict the price of some typical cars.

 # How to run
 1. Run search_for_best_params.py to find the best alpha and l1 ratio for the models.